Skip to content

 With a 3.3 GPA, you’ll want to know not just who admits students at your level, but what each campus offers academically, socially, and financially.

-Below, you’ll find 20 universities where a 3.3 can keep you competitive, along with details on acceptance rates, test score ranges, net price, and student body size.
+Below, you’ll find 45 universities where a 3.3 can keep you competitive, along with details on acceptance rates, test score ranges, net price, student body size, and an embedded campus tour video so you can get a real feel for each school.

 Use these profiles to compare strengths and decide which schools fit your goals.